A cool glass of wastewater, please

 All the wastewater from our meat processing company is treated in a traditional biological treatment plant, giving it the quality of river water.
 A drinking water station then filters part of that treated water to convert it into drinking water free of organic substances.
 This pure water flows directly back to the production site, where it comes out of the tap just like city water.

-Did you know that the drinking water we produce is as pure as tap water?
-So good news the next time you eat our pork sausages.
-De Watergroep, the owner and operator of our drinking water plant, continuously monitors the quality of the water online and takes weekly samples.
-So our meat processors can use this water safely.
-You won’t notice any effect on the taste and quality of the products you buy in our shops.
+The drinking water we produce in this way is as pure as tap water.
+The owner and operator of the drinking water station, De Watergroep, continuously monitors the quality of the water online and takes new samples every week.
+Our meat processors can therefore perfectly use the recycled water.
+You won’t notice any impact on the taste and quality of the products you buy in our stores.